Resolve Debt

 Open up communication with your creditors.
 Explain why you can’t pay, how much you can afford, and how long you expect to need help paying your bill.

 Getting out of debt usually isn’t easy or quick.
 But it can be done.
 You just need a plan and the willingness to follow it.
 Sometimes it’s easier to stay willing if you have someone in your corner every step of the way.
-Start by talking with an expert debt consultant—someone who understands the situation and can offer real-world solutions.
+Start by talking with a debt expert—someone who understands the situation and can offer real-world solutions.

 Gina Freeman has been covering personal finance topics for over 20 years.
 She loves helping consumers understand tough topics and make confident decisions.
 Her professional history includes mortgage lending, credit scoring, taxes, and bankruptcy.
 Gina has a BS in financial management from the University of Nevada.